Before you begin

 4. Push vs. Pull Balance

-Is your routine balanced?
-You should aim for a 1:1 ratio between your push and pull movements.
+ratio between your push and pull movements.
 This just means that for every push exercise you do (like a bench press or shoulder press), you should also do a pull exercise (like rows or pull-ups).
-This ensures your muscles develop evenly.
+This ensures your muscles develop evenly.5.
+Progression

 - Linear Progression (Gradual Increase)